The third episode of The Legend of Korra. It aired on April 21st, 2012.

 Tropes in this episode:

-- Amon also reveals his own background, though as stated below, its uncertain whether he's telling the truth, half of it, or lying through his teeth. it's revealed in a later episode that this is all a lie.
+- Amon also reveals his own background, though as stated below, its uncertain whether he's telling the truth, half of it, or lying through his teeth.

 - Badass in Distress: Bolin is kidnapped by the anti-benders and has to be rescued by Korra and Mako.